PyRope-E-Assessment/pyrope/docs/quickstart.rst

 ------------

-Examples may contain inconsistencies, for instance when providing both, a maximal score and a sample solution, as in the following example..
+Examples may contain inconsistencies, for instance when providing both, a maximal score and a sample solution, as in the following example.

 .. code:: ipython3